cnobile2012/python-thunderborg/tborg/tests/README.rst

 Testing
 *******

-First off I'm assuming you have forked this API and want to either contribute to or derive your own API from it.
+First off I'm assuming you have forked this API and want to either contribute to or derive your own API from my work.
 In either case you will be building a virtual environment to do your work in.

 .. note::

-   I usually do most of my work on my laptop and then check it into my GitHub account.
+   I usually do most of my work on my computer and then check it into my GitHub account.
 I'll them check it out on a Raspberry PI to run tests.
    I may do some editing on the RPI and check it in from there, but the RPI is a lot slower than my laptop, so I try to keep the work I do on